round2fight/AirDealFrontend/README.md

-This is an assignment for AirDeal developer role by Roshan Daniel.
+This is an assignment for AirDeal developer role by Roshan Daniel -> https://air-deal-frontend.vercel.app or https://air-deal-frontend-git-main-roshan-daniels-projects.vercel.app

 ## Details